 1 INSTRUCTION Gifted Program 2166

 2

-3 To the extent possibl To the extent possible with available resources, all gifted and talented students will have the
+3 To the extent possibl e with available resources, all gifted and talented students will have the

 4 opportunity to partic ipate in appropriate education al programs.
 "Gifted and talented students"

-5 are students of outstanding abilities, who are capable of high performance and who require
+5 are students of outsta anding abilities, who are capal ble of high performance and who require

-6 differentiated educational programs beyond those normally offered in public schools, in order to
+6 differentiated educat ional programs beyond those normally offered in public schools, in order to

 7 fully achieve their po otentials.

 8

-9 The Superintendent v will establish procedures cons istent with state guidelines for nominating,
+9 The Superintendent will establish procedures consistent with state guidelines for nominating,

 10 assessing, and selecting children of demonstrated achievement, or potential ability in terms of

 11 general intellectual ability and academic aptitude.

 12

 13

 14

 15 Legal References: §§ 20-7-901 - 904, MCA Gifted and talented children

 16 10.55.804, ARM Gifted and Talented

 17

 18 Policy History:

 19 Adopted on: Febru ary 2007

 20 Revised on:

-INSTRUCTION 2167 1 2 Distance Learning Courses 3 4 5 6 The District will permit a student to enroll in an approved correspondence course from a school approved by the National University Extension Association or the Distance Education Accrediting Commission, in order that such student may include a greater variety of learning 7 8 experiences within the student's education al program.
-9 10 Credit for correspo ndence courses may be granted, provided the following requirements are met: 11 12 1.
-Prior permi ssion has been granted l by the administration; 13 14 2.
-The program m fits the education plan n submitted by the regularly enrolled student; 15 16 3.
-Credit is gra anted for the following approved schools: 17 18 19 a.
-Community colleges, vocational-technical institutes, four-year colleges and universities and state-approved private schools in the state of Montana; and 20 21 The District shall not be obligated to pay for a student's correspondence courses.
-22 23 24 25 Distance learning of and approval. course credit for core su bjects will only be granted upon administrative review 26 27 Cross Reference: 2410 and 2410P High School Graduation Requirements 28 29 30 Legal Reference: § 20-7-116, MCA ARM 10.55.906 Supervised correspondence study High School Credit 31 Policy History: 2007 32 33 34 Adopted on: February 2007 Revised on: June 2014, March 2020 35 Revision Note: Cha anged list of approved s chools and retitled from Correspondence Courses
+INSTRUCTION 2167 1 Correspondence Courses 2 3 The District will permit a student to enroll in an approved correspondence course from a school 4 approved by the National University Extension Association or the Distance Education 5 6 Accrediting Commission, in order that such student may include a greater variety of learning 7 experiences within the student's educational program.
+8 9 Credit for correspondence courses may be granted, provided the following requirements are met: 10 1.
+Prior permission has been granted by the principal; 11 12 2.
+The program fits the education plan submitted by the regularly enrolled student; 13 14 3.
+Credit is granted for the following approved schools: 15 16 Schools approved by the National University Extension Association or through of 17 a. the schools approved by the Distance Education Accrediting Commission; 18 19 b.
+Community colleges, vocational-technical institutes, four-(4)-year colleges and 20 university, and state-approved private schools in the state of Montana; and 21 22 Other schools or institutions which are approved by the District after evaluation 23 c. for a particular course offering.
+24 25 The District shall not be obligated to pay for a student's correspondence courses unless otherwise 26 specified in Policy 2170.
+Any courses the District does not pay for will not be included in the 27 ANB calculation in accordance with Policy 3121.
+28 29 Distance learning course credit for core subjects will only be granted upon administrative review 30 31 and approval.
+32 33 34 Cross Reference: 2410 and 2410P High School Graduation Requirements Enrollment and Attendance 3121 35 36 Legal Reference: § 20-7-116, MCA Supervised correspondence study 37 ARM 10.55.906 High School Credit 38 § 20-9-311, MCA Calculation of average number belonging (ANB) - 39 three-year averaging 40 41 Policy History: 42 Adopted on: February 2007 43 Revised on: June 2014, March 2020, May 2022 44

+Revision Note: Changed list of approved schools and retitled from Correspondence Courses